visual-space/visual-editor/MIGRATING.md

 - `Operation` - `OperationM`

 ## Editor Configuration
 The migration of models includes also the properties of the VisualEditor.
-They are now separated to a distinct model `EditorCfgM`.
+They are now separated to a distinct model `EditorConfigM`.
 We made this choice to facilitate the transport of the config properties trough the codebase a lot easier.

 ```dart
   Widget _buildWelcomeEditor(BuildContext context) {